Crater Lake and much more -- Day Trips and Excursions

 Throughout the Applegate Valley tucked among the many wineries, are lavender farms, demonstration gardens, and a nursery.
-When the lavender is in bloom mid-summer each welcome visitors.
-Go to the Southern Oregon Lavender Loop’s facebook page to find the names, locations and opening times for all the lavender farms and gardens in Southern Oregon.
+When the lavender is in bloom early to mid-summer each welcome visitors.
+Go to the Southern Oregon Lavender Trail’s facebook page to find the names, locations and opening times for all the lavender farms and gardens in Southern Oregon.

 Crater Rock Museum

 Tucked away in Central Point, a little town north of Medford is a hidden gem … the Crater Rock Museum.
 The museum exhibits include a collection of world-class minerals, as well as a large collection of petrified woods and indigenous rocks of Oregon, the US and Mexico.
 Other exhibits feature fossils, Native American artifacts, a mid-1800s scrimshaw collection, a collection of glass work by Dale Chihully and his students, and a wonderful collection of shells.